renovatebot/renovate/docs/usage/bazel.md

 ```

 In the example above, Renovate evaluates the `0.15.0` version against the repository's registries.
-If Renovate finds a newer version, it will update `0.15.0` to match that version.
+If Renovate finds a newer version, it updates `0.15.0` to match that version.

 #### `git_override`